 Students who believe they may qualify for honors in Actuarial Science should apply to the Mathematical Sciences Department during their last semester of study.

 Students must complete at least 15 upper-division (numbered 300 and above) credits in the major in residence at UWM.

-The College requires that students attain at least a 2.500 GPA on all credits in the major attempted at UWM.
-In addition, students must attain a 2.500 GPA on all major credits attempted, including any transfer work.
+The College requires that students attain at least a 2.000 GPA on all credits in the major, including any transfer work.